Introduction to the Firewall Rules screen¶

 Rule Separators¶

 Firewall Rule Separators are colored bars in the ruleset that contain a small bit of text, but do not take any action on traffic.
 They are useful for visually separating or adding notes to special parts of the ruleset.
-Figure Firewall Rule Separators Example shows how they can be utilize to group and document the ruleset.
+Figure Firewall Rule Separators Example shows how they can group rules and document the ruleset.

 Firewall Rule Separators Example¶